-Included are 1 set of the grill plates and is set of the griddle plates.
-It also comes with the oil drip cup and a cleaning tool.
+Included are 1 set of the grill plates and is set off the griddle plates.
+It also comes with an oil drip cup and a cleaning tool.

 The plates have two points for the drippings to leak into the oil drip cup.
 This is a nice feature in my opinion compared to other ones that sometimes leak all over the place.

 The embedded heating elements heat up the plates very even and I could not find any complaints about hot or cold spots.

 The Indicator lights tell you when the heating element cycles on and off.

 For preheating it is a good idea to let it cycle a few times.
 The control is on the heating element and not on the grill plates.
 This means that it takes a few cycles before the plates are at the right temperature.

 The length of the cord is something I could not find.
 I have contacted the manufacturer and will add this information as soon as I received it from them.
 I read on a site that someone who uses this grill mentioned the cord was not being very long, but again I could not find the length.

 1800 Watts is about the same as many other brands and model tabletop grills use.
 This is enough power to keep the grill on the set temperature.